siong1987/sidekiq_parameters_logging/README.markdown

 ## Notes

-`Sidekiq::Parameters::Logging` replaces the standard `Sidekiq::Middleware::Server::Logging`.
+`Sidekiq::Parameters::Logging` replaces the standard `Sidekiq::Middleware::Server::Logging` middleware.
+I created this when I was helping a friend at [Envoy](https://signwithenvoy.com/).
+They have a really nice visitor management system, do check them out.

 ## License